 After everyone has input their ideas, we have a meeting to vet those ideas for go-no go decisions.
 We project the "Q1 Ideas" folder onto the big screen in our meeting room, and then discuss all of the propositions as a group.
 We can assign task owners and schedule due dates for ideas we definitely want to proceed with; defer ideas we think are good for a future quarter; or cancel tasks that just aren't in line with our overall vision.

 Once we decide what ideas we're moving forward with, we reorganize those tasks into our main work folder structure, and build out complete project plans with subtasks for the big ideas.

 Tracking Progress Using OKRs

-If you're someone who loves quantifying goals and hitting numbers, consider implementing OKRs.
-"OKRs" stands for "Objectives and Key Results".
+If you're someone who loves quantifying goals and hitting numbers, consider implementing OKRs and using project tracking tools to monitor progress.
+"OKRs" stands for "Objectives and Key Results."
 It's a system for setting goals (Objectives) and the steps necessary to achieve those goals (Key Results), popularized by Google.
 It's something we do at Wrike.
 You can set up an OKR like this:

 O: Publish regularly on blog